Introduction of Inquiry Learning

 Underpinning our learning and teaching framework for our youngest students is the philosophy that places the child at the centre of all learning.
 Children are encouraged to be active learners who communicate, collaborate and develop skills of independence and resilience.
 Small groups for literacy and numeracy are a focus.
 For our Pre-K students the emphasis is on play-based learning and experiential learning.

-The main student enrolment points in the Junior School are in Pre-K, Kindergarten, Year 3 and Year 5.
+The main student enrolment points in the Junior School are in Pre-K, Kindergarten and Year 3 for boys and girls and Year 5 (currently boys only).